-The natural frequencies of the first longitudinal mode and the second bending modes of the stator almost correspond.
+the second bending modes of the stator almost correspond.
 The experimental natural frequencies are around 40 kHz.

-2.3.
-Driving Characteristics
+3. Driving Characteristics

-The spherical rotor of multi-DOF ultrasonic motor rotates around three perpendicular axes in theory as mentioned in section 2.1.
+The spherical rotor of multi-DOF ultrasonic motor rotates around three perpendicular axes in theory as mentioned in section II.1.
 In order to develop a master-slave system using the multi-DOF ultrasonic motor, its driving characteristics must be clarified.